Winter

 Is working where nobody knows.

 On Mondays, we practice mindful breathing exercises.
 This month we are learning “Candle Breathing.”
-These exercises are intended to introduce children to mindfulness and deep breathing in an age-appropriate manner.
+These exercises introduce children to mindfulness and deep breathing in an age-appropriate manner.

 Ms. Becca spends the second half of Storytime telling us the story of The Mitten.
 (Bonsai the cat tries to cause some mischief inside the schoolhouse during the story.)